aymanneedshelp/aymanneedshelp/README.md

 - 👋 Hi, I’m Ayman Khan
-- 👀 I’m interested in App Development, Electronics Design and ML
+- 👀 I’m interested in Machine Learning, Design and Computer Science
-- 🌱 I’m currently learning Python, C and Flutter
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on any intermediate project
 - 📫 How to reach me: www.twitter.com/aymanxkhan